De-Identification, Anonymization, Redaction Toolkit Services

 This section clarifies the basic service definitions specified in the IG and provides the context in which they need to be used.

 Pseudonymization is the process by which PII/PHI can no longer be attributed to a specific patient without the use of additional information.
 Pseudonymization does not remove PII/PHI but rather it translates the information into a token.
-Pseudonymized data is still considered PII/PHI as it can be reidentified with a mapping key.
+Pseudonymized data is still considered PII/PHI as it can be re-identified with a mapping key.

 Under the HIPAA privacy rule in 45 CFR §164.514(a), de-identified information is, “Health information that does not identify an individual and with respect to which there is no reasonable basis to believe that the information can be used to identify an individual.”

 According to HHS Safe Harbor Guidance, 18 different patient-related attributes should be removed for the data to be called de-identified data.
 These attributes that need to be removed are specified in the HHS Safe Harbor De-identification Standard and are listed here for convenience.
+See the standard for the full legal requirements.

 • Names